 Sarah, then 35, had been asymptomatic until around the time of her pregnancy, but in retrospect, there were small signs that went unnoticed, such as neck weakness and difficulty opening water bottles.
 The diagnosis would lead to the testing and diagnosis of other members of Sarah’s family.
 Her father and two uncles tested positive, though none had any symptoms.
 Testing also confirmed that one of Sarah’s brothers, who had challenges throughout his life, had DM, as did a cousin, who developed symptoms later.

-The Bermans discovered the Myotonic Dystrophy Foundation soon after Zoé’s birth and have turned to it as an ongoing resource.
+The Bermans discovered MDF soon after Zoé’s birth and have turned to it as an ongoing resource.
 They have become increasingly involved with MDF over the years and, this summer, David became the newest member of the MDF Board of Directors.

 Experienced Business Professional